IT Outsourcing: Is Mexico the new India?

 Mexico’s infrastructure, talent pool, and technology parks are attracting more international brands looking to offshore or employ IT teams directly, and there are more startups and software companies forming in Guadalajara and around the country.

-Consequently, there is a talent pool that is drawn to work for development firms that can offer U.S.-style workplaces and office perks.
+Consequently, there is a talent pool that is drawn to work for outsourcing software development firms that can offer U.S.-style workplaces and office perks.
 It’s also worth noting that co-working spaces are more popular in big cities, with WeWork and competitors opening dozens of sites across Mexico in recent years.

 However, we should address the image problem that Mexico has.
 The Mexico that gets media attention and Mexico for the majority of the population, and for those who outsource work to local suppliers and partners are two different things.
 As President Clinton said, we hear about the violence and drugs gangs.
 We don’t hear about millions of skilled developers working on amazing projects for local and international companies.